cristicristi7/Deploy-a-WordPress-Website-on-AWS/README.md

-# Deploy a WordPress Website on AWS
+# Deploying a WordPress Website on AWS

 ## Project Overview
 This project involves hosting a WordPress website on AWS using the management console.
 Including different resources for enhanced reliability, scalability and security.